Icon-Newsletter-smaller

 “Will I be jailed for not paying my taxes?”

-Tax evaders will have to pay fines of not less than ₱500,000 but not more than ₱10 million if proven guilty, and imprisonment of not less than six years but not more than ten years in cases where there’s an attempt to evade or defeat tax.
+Tax evaders will have to pay fines of not less than ₱500,000 but not more than ₱10 million if proven guilty.
+They also face imprisonment of not less than six years but not more than ten years in case of an attempt to evade or defeat tax.

 The grounds for these fines and imprisonment are printing the following: